 However, I do want to point out the similarities between Ascension and another prequel to a beloved series released in 2013: Batman: Arkham Origins.

 A prequel to the Batman: Arkham series, it was developed by Warner Bros.
 Montreal and released to capitalize on the series during the long wait between Arkham City (2011) and the finale to the franchise Arkham Knight (2015).

-The critical response was similar to Ascension, with praise going to the gameplay and graphics (except for the PC version, which was riddled with bugs) and critique to the plot.
+The critical response was similar to Ascension with praise going to the gameplay and graphics (except for the PC version, which was riddled with bugs) and critique towards the plot.
 They also both featured Troy Baker in a prominent role (Baker took over the role of The Joker for the game after Mark Hamil retired the voice).

 But both games suffer from the many problems that come with making a prequel.

 First, going all the way back to the beginning of a story can create plot holes or whisk away the mystique of a character.

 Kratos always felt like a guy who was a great earthly warrior but had no chance against a godly threat like Ares until after the first God of War.
 Then he became the Godslayer, a true badass for all of Olympus to fear.